-Numerous trails lead through thick forests of cypress trees at this 92,000-acre national reserve 50 km (31 mi) east of Rancagua.
-Occasionally you'll reach a clearing where you'll be treated to spectacular views of the mountains above.
+Numerous trails lead through thick forests of cypress trees at this 92,000-acre national reserve 50 km (31 miles) east of Rancagua.
+Occasionally, some come to clearings where you are treated to spectacular views of the mountains above.
 CONAF, the national parks service, has an office here with informative displays and maps.
-Hiking, swimming, and horseback riding are all available.
+Hiking, swimming, and horseback riding are all available, and you can camp overnight for 5,000 pesos per group.
 Just south of the park is the spot

 where a plane carrying Uruguayan university students crashed in 1972.
 The story of the group, part of whom survived three months in a harsh winter by resorting to cannibalism, was told in the book and film Alive.